aeonstasis/Snake/README.md

 When the snake collects food, its length will increase by one, making movement progressively more difficult.

 ## Implementation Details
-The game is laid out in a very OOP fashion.
+The game is laid out as follows:

 * constants.py, effectively a configuration file, stored constants and values derived from them.